 Mathematicians work with formulas to help solve problems in industry, academia, and government.

-Mathematicians use advanced mathematics to develop and understand mathematical principles, analyze data, and solve real-world problems.
+Mathematicians conduct research to develop and understand mathematical principles.
+They also analyze data and apply mathematical techniques to help solve real-world problems.